Rich, Poor, Tall or Short: Mental Health Challenges Don’t Care — But Warriors and the Minions Can Triumph

 I leaned in, lowering my voice for dramatic effect.
 “Here’s the second tip: don’t let the chaos of the world pull you under.”

-“This is something I’ve learned to watch in my own life,” I said.
-“When I start feeling pulled into the frenzy — too much noise, too many worries — I step away and create a small oasis.”
+“This is something I’ve learned to watch in my own life.
+When I feel pulled into the frenzy — too much noise, too many worries — I step away and create a small oasis.”

-“That might mean going for a walk, making a healthy meal, or doing something simple that resets my mind.
+“That might mean going for a walk, making a healthy meal or doing something simple that resets my mind.
 Just one positive action.”

 “That’s how Warriors stay steady in the storm.”